 How positioning works

-Accurate device positioning with zero configuration on the device itself.
-Blecon uses proximity-based positioning — each device's position is determined by the hotspot that detects it.
+Accurate indoor positioning with zero configuration on the device itself.
+Blecon's BLE positioning system uses proximity-based detection — each device's position is determined by the hotspot that detects it.
 No device firmware changes, no complex setup, just hotspots listening and the cloud doing the work.
+It's a real-time location system (RTLS) that works indoors and outdoors.

 The process